GeoNode/dev-workshop/slides/agenda.md

 # Agenda

-* GeoNode introduction
+* GeoNode in development mode, how to
-* Ansible & Docker introduction
-* Ansible installation
-    * Managing VMs
-    * Playbook overview
-* Scaling with VMs
-* Docker installation
-    * Containerization for components
-    * docker-compose orchestration
-    * Separation of Duty on Docker hub
-* Scaling with container
-* Ansible vs Docker deployment
-* Next to come
+* The geonode-project to customize GeoNode
+* Change the look and feel
+* Add your own app
+* Add your own models, views and logic
+* Build your own APIs
+* Add a third party app
+* Deploy your customized GeoNode